Spiritual Guidance

 John’s background is in vocational ministry and urban planning.
 He and and his late wife Margaret are the founders of Cedar Cross.
 As a spiritual guide, he offers help with spiritual disciplines, and discernment around vocation or ministry.
 In particular, John has long been an advocate for the ministry of the laity.
 John also enjoys designing outdoor sacred spaces, maintaining trails, and writing both short stories and non-fiction.
 He makes excellent soup.

-Most commonly, meetings with a spiritual guide are once a month for about an hour.
-A payment of your own pay rate for 2 hours of work is suggested.
+For mid-retreat or ongoing work with a spiritual guide, payment is requested using a sliding scale model of your own pay rate for 2 hours of work.
 This covers our prep, session, and followup.
-For extensive phone or email exchanges, please send an appropriate payment.
+Extensive phone or email exchanges may be available at the discretion of the director, with an appropriate payment suggested.
 If a session is canceled within 24 hours of the appointment, a payment is expected.
-While one-on-one sessions are the most common format, group spiritual guidance is available.